Avebury (village): Parish church

 Pevsner describes the Church of England parish church of St James as "archaeologically uncommonly interesting".
-There was a stone church on this site, just west of the prehistoric earthwork, in the 10th century; it had a high and narrow nave without aisles, similar in its proportions to St Laurence's, Bradford-on-Avon.
+There was a stone church on this site, just west of the prehistoric earthwork, in the 10th century; it had a high and narrow nave without aisles, similar in its proportions to St Laurence's Church, Bradford-on-Avon.
 Parts of this building survive, in quoins at the north-west corner and two small windows at the west end (now internal to the church), which had external shutters rather than glazing.
 Three circular clerestory windows in the north wall are also Anglo-Saxon.

 Aisles were added in the 12th century, the nave walls being pierced by low arches; the aisles were widened in the 15th century and in 1812 the arches were rebuilt to let in more light, but fragments of 12th-century work remain.
 Pevsner called the newer Tuscan columns "a surprise, but not an unpleasant one".
 In the 14th century the south porch was rebuilt, using a 12th-century doorway having two carved orders and a hood mould.
 The three-stage west tower, with stair-turret, was built around the same time.

 The chancel was rebuilt in the 13th century, and again in 1879 during restoration by R. J. Withers.
 The church was designated as Grade I listed in 1966.

 The stone font has carving which is probably from two periods.
 The lower part has an arcade of intersecting arches with a somewhat chaotic layout, while the upper decoration has foliage scrolls, two serpents or dragons, and a skirted figure which may be Saint Michael, holding a crozier.
 The font may be Saxon with Norman carving over-cut.